Redocly/redoc/docs/redoc-faq.md

 **The width and height values of the logo appear to be mixed up.**

 They aren't mixed up.
 It is likely that it appears this way because by default `maxHeight` is set to the value of the width of the sidebar.
-This can, however, be overridden.
+However, this can be overridden.

 **What command do I use to make the third panel visible?**